Darlene Ka-Mook Nichols: Personal life

 Nichols had previously lived with AIM leader Dennis Banks for 17 years and is mother of four of Banks' thirteen children.
 She would separate from Banks in 1989.
-Shortly after the conviction of Arlo Looking Cloud on 8 February 2004 for the first-degree murder of Anna Mae Aquash, Nichols would marry Robert Ecoffey, who served as the lead investigator into Aquash's murder and now Bureau of Indian Affairs superintendent for the Pine Ridge Indian Reservation in September 2004.
+Shortly after the conviction of Arlo Looking Cloud on 8 February 2004 for the first-degree murder of Anna Mae Aquash, Nichols would marry Robert Ecoffey, an Oglala man who served as the lead investigator into Aquash's murder and now Bureau of Indian Affairs superintendent for the Pine Ridge Indian Reservation in September 2004.

-Aquash affair with Banks began while he was still in a common-law marriage with Nichols.
+Aquash's affair with Banks began while he was still in a common-law marriage with Nichols.
 Aquash's relationship with Banks was viewed with contempt and consternation by women of different tribal affiliations within the movement, as they believed the relationship represented a threat to AIM's stability at a time when AIM had become "a vortex of paranoia."

 In 1973, when Nichols met Aquash, they wound up becoming friends.

-In 1975, Nichol's second daughter, Ta Tiyopa Maza Win (or Iron Door Woman), was born while Nichols was taken to a jail in Wichita, Kansas on a firearms charge.
+In 1975, Nichols's second daughter, Ta Tiyopa Maza Win (or Iron Door Woman), was born while Nichols was taken to a jail in Wichita, Kansas on a firearms charge.